BV-BRC/BV-BRC-API/README.md

 This command will start an instance of p3_api with a default config (that may fail to run).
 Additionally, it will populate the configuration a number of additional files.
 The p3_api.conf and pm2.config.js files are the p3_api configuration file and a configuration file to tell pm2 how to behave within the container.
 Both of these may be edited and will not get replaced if they exist.
-An existing p3_api.conf should be directly usable without changes in most cases.
-You may copy an existing p3_api.conf file into the configuration file before running the above command, and it will use that from the start.
+An existing p3_api.conf should be directly usable for the most part, but will need to have paths pointing at the tree folder, public genomes folder, and the indexer queue folder updated to match the container internal mount points (/trees,/genomes,/queue).
+You may copy an existing p3_api.conf file into the configuration file before running the above command (with the aforementioned changes), and it will use that from the start.
 A number of shell scripts for controlling the application will be generated the first time the command is run (or whenever start.sh doesn't exist).

 	- start.sh  : Starts the singularity container and the process manager within
 	- stop.sh   : Stops the process manager and the stops the container